Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 • Registrations failed if staff members didn’t have an email address in the journal system

-• Some staff members missed emails due to settings in their clients
+• Some staff members missed emails due to settings in their email clients

-• When the tablet screen got dirty it got hard to read
+• When the tablet screen got dirty, it became hard to read

 • Some visitors had trouble reading the text